jdyver/cd-demo/README.md

     `dcos cluster remove --all`

-- Add the active cluster
+- Add the active cluster (Works with https also)

     `dcos cluster add http://<your url>`